MatthewJDavis/matthewjdavis.github.io/_posts/2021-07-20-terraform-azure-ad-app.md

 The resources managed by Terraform will be deleted.

-To remove the service principal created earlier run the Azure CLI:
+I've created [another post] on how to configure Azure blob storage to save the state file remotely so it can be used in a team environment so if you want to follow along with that, keep the service principal otherwise it can be removed by running the Azure CLI:

 ```bash
 az ad sp delete --id id-of-sp-created-earlier